 - When you are logged into https://generate.cloudockit.com open a new tab and navigate to https://portal.azure.com.
 You should see some resources.
-If you only see the active directory and not other resources, it means that the document will not contain anything.
+If you only see the active directory and not other resources, this means the document will be empty

-- Filters that you have applied may be to restrictive.
-Please remove them.
+- Filters that you have applied may be too restrictive.
+Please remove them

-- If you have used a custom template, please use with the built-in template to ensure that the issue is not due to the template.
+- If you used a custom template, please use test with the built-in template to ensure the issue is not due to the template

 I have specified a Storage Account to drop the document but I cannot see the document even if the generation is successful.

-- You need to ensure that the account you are using has write permissions to the storage
+- You need to ensure the account you are using has write permissions to the storage

 The user that is licensed do not have appropriate permissions on the subscription that I need to document.
 I need to use another account.